lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 descriptor pools and descriptor sets, which require careful explanation.
 Nevertheless, Vulkan introduces a new way to pass data to the buffers which can be used for small sets of data and which is quite easy to set up.
 These are the so called push constants.

 Push constants are small sets of data that can be set while recording command buffers.
-They do not require to create an underlying buffer nor they require the descriptors used in uniforms.
+They do not require creating an underlying buffer nor they require the descriptors used in uniforms.
 They are a simple mechanism to push data to the shaders in a supposed fast way.
 How fast they are depends on the hardware.
-The mechanisms used by the GPU to handle this data are opaque to us, so different vendors choose different strategies which at end affects the performance.
+The mechanisms used by the GPU to handle this data are opaque to us, so different vendors choose different strategies which in the end affects the performance.
 The maximum amount of data that we can push is very limited: 128 bytes.
 This is the minimum required by the specification, some GPUs extend that limit, but, in our case, we will work using that limit.

-As it has been said before, push constants are intended to pass small amount of data that can change very frequently.
+As it has been said before, push constants are intended to pass small amounts of data that can change very frequently.
 As you can see, 128 bytes is quite small, but we can store there the model matrices for each entity (64 bytes).
 This will be the regular use case for push constants here.
 But, we also need to pass the projection matrix (another 64 bytes).
 In later chapters we will pass that information through uniforms.
-However, since we have not coded yet the mechanisms required to support uniforms, we will use the available space of push constants to pass also this information.
+However, since we have not yet coded the mechanisms required to support uniforms, we will use the available space of push constants to pass also this information.
 Keep in mind that this is a temporary solution, we will change that in next chapters.

 We already modified the `VkPipelineCreateInfo` struct to include push constants (by adding the `pushConstants` attribute).
-We now need to use this information the `VkPipeline` struct:
+We now need to use this information in the `VkPipeline` struct:

 ```zig
 pub const VkPipeline = struct {